Dmitry-Ship/fake-eta-task/README.md

 docker-compose up --build
 ```

-4. Open the browser and go to http://localhost:8080
+3. Open the browser, go to http://localhost:8080 and click the button!
+Enjoy your ride!